What is VOIP software?

 Startup

-A new company with no existing business phone service can use VoIP services to reduce costs and track expenses.
+A new company with no existing business phone service can use VoIP solutions to reduce costs and track expenses.
 A simple solution that enables phone software to run on employee computers should come with basic features such as voicemail and call routing.
 If employees use their own phones, look for a vendor that has a native mobile application.
 This will allow employees to log in through the company account, which provides branded call logs to aid reimbursement of employees.

 SMB